-Jump off point for Lelystad Rib Experience is Lelystad (the clue is in the name).
+Jump off point for Lelystad Rib Experience is Lelystad Haven (the clue is in the name).
 This town has a rich nautical history.
-Fifty years ago it didn’t exist and in fact, the polder of Flevoland was created by putting up a dike around a large section of the Zuiderzee, pumping the interior dry and hey presto, you have land on which to build towns, settlements and villages.
+Fifty years ago this whole area was under water and in fact, the polder of Flevoland was created by putting up a dike around a large section of the Zuiderzee.
+Pump all the water out and hey presto, you have ‘new’ land on which to build towns, settlements and villages.
 So you could argue that Lelystad has a very intimate relationship with the sea.

 What you may not know is that Lelystad has a large yachting community with six harbours, which give you access to the Markermeer and Ijsselmeer.
 A big playground and if you wish to visit Amsterdam – it is just half an hour away (at speed, of course).

 Other options are the Pampus Island museum or perhaps a high-speed run to the outer Frisian islands.
 A popular destination is the Marker Wadden.
 These man-made islands were created to promote the ecology and birdlife on the Markermeer.
 Get your adrenaline rush on the way there, spend some time exploring the island and then head back at a rate of knots!